samueljohndawson/graphql-api/README.md

 # GraphQL Server

-This app runs [Apollo Server](https://www.apollographql.com/docs/) which can query and mutate items such as Products and Customers.
+This app runs [Apollo Server](https://www.apollographql.com/docs/) which can be queried and can mutate items such as Products and Customers.

 ## Prerequisites